Introducing our new video!

-We sponsor a variety of support groups located in Mendocino, Fort Bragg, and Ukiah.
-Our offices house up-to-date lending libraries on subjects such as diagnosis specific information, stress management, relaxation, nutrition, and personal stories from people facing cancer.
-We provide referrals to community resources.
-We offer our clients hats, wigs, breast prosthesis, and bras.
+We sponsor several support groups that meet in Fort Bragg and Ukiah.
+Our offices have up-to-date materials to lend on specific types of cancer, stress management, relaxation, nutrition, and memoirs of others who have faced cancer.
+We provide referrals to other community resources.
+We offer our clients hats, wigs, scarves, breast prostheses, and bras.
 Our medical consultation support services include:

 - Assistance in preparing questions for medical appointments